mulle-nat/mulle-bashfunctions/README.md

 MULLE_BASHFUNCTIONS_LIBEXEC_DIR="`mulle-bashfunctions-env libexec-dir`"
 . "${MULLE_BASHFUNCTIONS_LIBEXEC_DIR}/mulle-bashfunctions.sh" || exit 1
 ```
 Now you can call the functions provided by the library.

-Or if you want to cherry-pick a `mulle-file.sh` function for example:

 #### Quick start with mulle-sde